eeyrw/LcdTcp/README.md

 ## Firmware [![Build Status](https://travis-ci.org/eeyrw/LcdTcp.svg?branch=master)](https://travis-ci.org/eeyrw/LcdTcp)
 The firmware is based on ESP8266 Arduino core and several libraries.
 Currently the firmware is built by travis-ci and release the binary in the GitHub release page.
-If you want to compile by yourself, yo
+If you want to compile by yourself, you may do

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2Mzc4MDM0XX0=
+eyJoaXN0b3J5IjpbLTE4NDAyNTQ2NTldfQ==
 -->